Skip to main content

 • You are motivated to direct design practice towards social and environmental challenges

-• You are willing to work collaboratively, both between disciplines and through user-centred processes
+• You are willing to work collaboratively

 • You are open-minded, self-reflective and seek different perspectives and cross-cultural dialogues